 Rethinking the canvassing concept

-If we look at the world we live in now compared to 10 years ago it has changed completely, it has changed technologically, in terms of how we communicate, how we access information, how we view politics and leadership even.
+If we look at the world we live in now compared to 10 years ago it has changed completely, it has changed technologically and it has changed in terms. of how we do grassroots organizing.
 In this context, the idea that political parties and candidates can continue with the twin-track approach to the campaigning of doing a few PR events and getting their canvassers out to knock on doors in the run up to an election simply does wash anymore.

 1. Channels of outreach have exploded, particularly online with multiple different platforms being used in political campaigns, most notably probably Facebook.